Jenishajustin/Ex.-No---6.-SIMULATION-OF-FUSED-DEPOSITION-MODELING-PROCESS/README.md

 System - Windows 7 or higher, 1 GB RAM.

 ## PROCEDURE:
 1: Click on 'Base'.
-Base and Build Platform will be displayed on the left side of the screen.
+Base and Build Platform will be displayed on the left side of the screen.\n
 2: Click on 'Extruder' then extruder and extruder nozzle will be displayed.
 3: Click on 'Material Spool' then material spool will be shown.
 4: Click on 'Filament' then filament will be added.